SherG/tester1/site/content/post/mindful-eating-a-personal-journey.md

 On one of these trips, my family and I were driving back from the beach.
 I was enjoying a meal I had put off eating earlier.

-Corruption is rife in developing countries like the Dominican Republic and it was not uncommon back then to have one’s car stopped by a police officer looking for a bribe.
+Corruption is rife in developing countries like the Dominican Republic and it was not uncommon back then to have one’s car stopped by a police officer looking for a bribe.  \
+\
 On this particular day that is precisely what happened.

 ### Saving the Best for Last

 We were driving along our merry way when we were flagged over by a police officer standing by the side of the road.  \
 \
-He approached the car and started to chit chat with my aunt and at that point every adult in the car knew what the subtext was—give me some money or I’ll make getting back home difficult.
+He approached the car and started to chit chat with my aunt and at that point every adult in the car knew what the subtext was — give me some money or I’ll make getting back home difficult.

 I remember my aunt apologizing to him about not having any money and asking him if he would accept some food as a sign of our respect. \
 \
 This is when my ears perked up.
-The adults in the car started looking around to see if there was any left over food we could give the officer and then all eyes stopped on my plate.
+The adults in the car started looking around to see if there was any left over food we could give the officer.
+All eyes stopped on my plate.

 ### Savoring a Traditional Meal

 As was my habit back then, I had divided my plate into little compartments.

 Rice and beans in one section, well-seasoned roasted pork in another section, sweet plantains in another.
 I liked all the foods on this particular plate.

 The point of this separation wasn’t to pick out foods I refused to eat but to enjoy the foods in a particular order — from least to most favorite.